 If you’re looking to do something different in Mexico, why not do the Mexican version of spelunking and visit one of the cenotes, or underwater caves, of the Yucatan?
-There are over 3,000 of these caves, with some estimates going as high as 30,000 small cenotes, but more than half of them have yet to be explored and cataloged thoroughly.
+Over 3,000 of these caves, with some estimates going as high as 30,000 small cenotes, but more than half of them have yet to be explored and cataloged thoroughly.

-Don’t forget, you need a Mexican vehicle insurance policy before you travel to Mexico because US and Canadian car insurance are not valid in Mexico.
-A quality Mexican vehicle insurance policy is important because the Mexican authorities will detain you until you pay for damages they say you cause to others.
-Mexican Auto Insurance is now required in order to drive on any highway in Mexico.
-Many US And Canadian visitors do not realize the need for Mexican Auto Insurance, however, US and Canadian car insurance policies are invalid in Mexico.
-You need Mexican Insurance in order to prevent you from being detained in case of an auto accident.
+Don’t forget; you need a Mexican vehicle insurance policy before traveling to Mexico because US and Canadian car insurance is not valid in Mexico.
+A quality Mexican vehicle insurance policy is essential because the Mexican authorities will detain you until you pay for damages they say you cause to others.
+Mexican Auto Insurance is now required to drive on any highway in Mexico.
+Many US And Canadian visitors do not realize the need for Mexican Auto Insurance; however, US and Canadian car insurance policies are invalid in Mexico.
+Therefore, it would be best if you had Mexican Insurance to prevent you from being detained in case of an auto accident.

 All cenotes aren’t necessarily underground.
 Some are visible, like sinkholes rather than caves, such as the Sacred Cenote at the pre-Columbian Maya archaeological site of Chichen Itza, in the northern Yucatán Peninsula.
 It looks like a mini-lake, only it’s almost perfectly round and sunk between rocks rather than land.

 But if you can get to the underground caves through the Yucatan Peninsula, you’ll see history flashing before your eyes, along with breathtaking beauty and wonder.
-Most of these caves were formed when the water receded from the Peninsula, leaving behind caves that were formed by dissolving coral limestone, as the Peninsula used to be a reef.
-Many of the caves are full of both stalactites and stalagmites, and of course bats.
-In many of the caves, water has come back into them, leaving something that’s almost otherworldly different than what’s traditionally seen in the United States.
+Most of these caves were formed when the water receded from the Peninsula, leaving behind caves formed by dissolving coral limestone, as the Peninsula used to be a reef.
+As a result, many of the caves are full of both stalactites and stalagmites, and of course, bats.
+In many shelters, water has come back into them, leaving something that’s almost otherworldly different from what’s traditionally seen in the United States.

 Herein are the most popular of the Yucatan’s cenotes: